albrow/zoom/README.md

 ```

-Zoom features an LRU language-level read-only cache.
+Zoom features an LRU, language-level, read-only cache.
 Finds for cached elements are incredibly fast
-(you can do about 1.5 million random reads per second).
+(you can do about 1.5 million random finds per second).
 The benchmarks with the NoCache suffix clear
 the cache on each iteration, so they reflect latency for finding a record not in the cache.

 You should run your own benchmarks that are closer to your use case to get a real sense of how Zoom